ujandey/ujandey/README.md

 > *"Developer by day, designer by night, and an aspiring physicist in all timelines."*

-I'm currently a student preparing for JEE, but coding and building stuff is how I procrastinate productively.
+I'm currently an aspiring physicist trying to understand the universe one equation at a time — but I also build cool things on the internet for fun (and sometimes for chaos).
-Whether it's a fan site for Seedhe Maut or simulating quantum physics (yup, I really did that), I love creating cool and meaningful things on the web.
+Whether it's a fan site for Seedhe Maut or AI-powered roast bots, I love experimenting with code and ideas that actually *feel* alive.

 ---

 ## 🧠 About Me

-- 🔭 I’m currently building: `Carbon Karma` – a gamified eco-challenge tracker
-- 🌱 Learning: Python, React, Quantum Computing
+- 🌱 Learning: Physics,Quantum Computing, AI, Full-Stack Dev
-- 👨‍💻 Currently working on: `HooHaa` – a personal AI assistant with ✨personality✨
+- 👨‍💻 Developer as a side hustle, physicist at heart
-- 🎓 Class 12 CBSE | Emotionally unstable but consistent
+- 🎓 Physics undergrad | Emotionally unstable but consistent
 - 💭 I dream of blending tech with physics to simulate dreams, literally
 - 🎧 Bonus: Huge fan of Seedhe Maut.
 Music = sanity.